“Right to Know” Information

 MCC student achievement data

 Student achievement (including retention, graduation, transfer and employment rates) is important to MCC.
 Student cohort retention rates are tracked and reported to the National Center for Education Statistics via the Integrated Postsecondary Education Data System (IPEDS) each spring.
-The most recent IPEDS submission reports on the fall-to-fall retention rate of fall 2014 first-time, full-time students.
-The fall 2014 IPEDS cohort consisted of 327 students; 202 students (62 percent) of the cohort enrolled during fall 2015.
+The most recent IPEDS submission reports on the fall-to-fall retention rate of fall 2020 first-time, full-time students.
+The fall 2020 IPEDS cohort consisted of 254 students; 138 students (54 percent) of the cohort enrolled during fall 2021 (graduates included).

 The 150% (three-year) graduation rate is also reported via IPEDS.
-For Marshalltown Community College students who first entered, full-time in the fall 2012, 23 percent graduated within 150 percent of normal completion time.
-The transfer rate for the fall 2012 cohort was 23 percent.
-Student athletes that first entered on a full-time basis during fall 2012 had a graduation rate 51 percent.
+For Marshalltown Community College degree-seeking students who first entered, full-time in the fall of 2018, 39 percent graduated within 150 percent of the normal completion time.
+The transfer rate for the fall 2018 cohort was 10 percent.
+Student-athletes who first entered on a full-time basis during fall 2018 had a graduation rate of 40 percent.

 Campus safety and security